felixhageloh/uebersicht/README.md

 You can then attempt to build, you may then be presented with code sign issues, click `Fix Issue` to continue.

-Now you need to actually remove some code signing, open the following file in a text editor:
+Now you need to remove the code signing shell script, select the `Übersicht` target and under `Build Phases` remove the code in the `Code Sign Frameworks` section.

-`Uebersicht.xcodeproj/project.pbxproj`

-Look for roughly line 434, you should see 'Developer ID Application: Felix Hageloh', you'll want to replace:

-`      shellScript = "LOCATION=\"${BUILT_PRODUCTS_DIR}\..."`

-with:

-`      shellScript = ""`

 You should now be able to build successfully.